Automatic Translating between Ancient Chinese and Contemporary Chinese with Limited Aligned Corpora: Proposed Method

-where $E$ is the embedding matrix of target tokens, $y_{t-1}$ is the last predicted token.
-In the decoder, the context vector $c_t$ is calculated based on the hidden states $s_t$ of the decoder at time step $t$ and all the hidden states $\bm{h}$ in the encoder, which is also known as the attention mechanism.
-Instead of the normal global attention, we apply \textit{local attention} \citep{Luong2015Effective, Tjandra2017Local}.
-Because most of the time ancient and contemporary Chinese have similar word order, when calculating the context vector $c_t$, we calculate a pivot position in the hidden states $\bm{h}$ of the encoder, and calculate the attention probability in the window around the pivot instead of the whole sentence.
+where $a_{t,i}$ is the attention probability of the word in position $i$ of the source sentence in the decoder time step $t$ and $h_i$ is the hidden state of position $i$ of the source sentence.

+Because in most cases ancient and contemporary Chinese have similar word order, instead of the normal global attention in the baseline seq-to-seq model, we apply \textit{local attention}~\cite{stanfordattention,Tjandra2017Local} in our proposal.
+When calculating the context vector $c_t$, we calculate a pivot position in the hidden states $\bm{h}$ of the encoder, and calculate the attention probability in the window around the pivot instead of the whole sentence,

+where $p_{t,i}$ is the mask score based on the pivot position in the hidden states $\bm{h}$ of the encoder.

 Machine translation model treats ancient and contemporary Chinese as two languages, however, in this task, contemporary and ancient Chines share many common characters.
-Therefore, we treat ancient and contemporary Chinese as one language and share the character embedding between source language and target language.
+Therefore, we treat ancient and contemporary Chinese as one language and share the character embedding between the source language and target language.